darrylwest/naledi-key-service/documents/use-case.md

 ## Register a user

-All users must be registered with minimum data including back-channel access method.
+All users must be registered with minimum data including email and back-channel access method (SMS, socket, etc).

-## Update a user

-Update a user password, email, back-channel, etc

 ## Request a user session

-Other than registering a user all communications are conducted in a strict session
+With the exception of registering a new user, all communications are conducted in strict, short-lived sessions.
+To begin a session, the user requests a session token by supplying a public-key and session/request route.
+The server responds by creating a session and returns the session token and message encryption symmetric key encrypted with the user's public-key.
+Subsequent requests from the user must add the session token to the header and encrypt all request data using the message key.
+Responses from the server will also encrypt responses with the message key as long as the session is active.

 ## User Login

-Given a valid session, login to a registered account.
+Given a valid session, the user must login to a registered account to obtain document information.
+A successful login will return the user's settings and a document list with meta data.

 ## Change a User Passord